Questifyre/interactive-map/README.md

    - Open `index.html` in a browser.
 Use a local server (e.g., Local Host, VS Code’s Live Server) to avoid CORS issues.
 2. **Host Online**:
    - **GitHub Pages**: Fork this repo, enable GitHub Pages in your repo settings, and select the `main` branch.
-   - Your map will be live at `https://[your-username].github.io/Questifyre-Interactive-Map/`.
+   - Your map will be live at `https://[your-username].github.io/interactive-map/`.

 ---

 ## Support & Future Plans
 Love this project?
 Support its development on [Ko-fi](https://ko-fi.com/questifyre)!
 With enough support, I’ll build a **free platform** for creating, editing, and hosting interactive maps - no coding required!

+🌟 Join the Community!
+Be part of the journey, share your ideas, and connect with fellow creators:
+🔹 [Discord](https://discord.com/invite/wZFk4cEvBg) – Chat, collaborate, and get exclusive updates!
+🔹 [Youtube](https://www.youtube.com/channel/UCLGt30t07eHUpaiiXGdjPRQ) – Tutorials, showcases, and behind-the-scenes content!
+🔹 [Reddit](https://www.reddit.com/user/Questifyre/) – Discuss features, share maps, and provide feedback!

-Crafted with 🔥 by ***Bryan Gomes Saraiva*** | [Report Issues](https://github.com/your-repo/issues)
+Crafted with 🔥 by ***Bryan Gomes Saraiva*** | [Report Issues](https://github.com/Questifyre/interactive-map/issues)